RosaleeKnight/study-notes/cybersecurity-terminology.md

 Incident Response Plan: A policy outlying an organization's response to an information security incident.

+Incident Response Team: Responsible for responding to security breaches, viruses and other potentially catastrophic incident in enterprises that face significate risks.

 Insiders: Threat actors that inflitrate your workfoce themselves or turn a insider towards their goal/cause.

 IoC (Indicators of Compromise): Are bits of forensic data from system log entries or files that identify potentially malicious activity on a system or network.